 The Spiritual Landscape Of Scotland

 In the sixteenth century.
-Scotland and Holland were the only European countries to succeed in defying the wishes of their rulers by embracing the evangelical gospel during the Reformation.
+Scotland and The Netherlands were the only European countries to succeed in defying the wishes of their rulers by embracing the evangelical gospel during the Reformation.

 John Knox (1514-1572) became a powerful leader in the Scottish Reformation.
 A man of action and passion, he preached against the established Church for its unbiblical doctrine.
 Arrested for his part in a rebellion against Mary Queen of Scots, Knox was imprisoned in France.
 Subsequently released, through a combination of public pressure and the payment of a ransom, Knox spent time in Geneva with John Calvin, before returning to Scotland to lead the Reformation.
 From 1560 he preached in St Giles Cathedral at the heart of the City of Edinburgh.
 The whole nation felt the presence and power of God through his preaching.
 John Knox prayed, ‘Give me Scotland, or I die!’
 So burdened was he to see his nation turn back to God that he pleaded with the Lord either to give him Scotland or let him die.